 In this research seminar, scholars and practitioners in Design, Human Factors and HCI are invited to present their late-breaking works, and to discuss with students and labs’ researchers.

-2,5 ECTs (24h) - Master MIN with Science-Po Paris
+2,5 ECTS (24h) - Master MIN with Science-Po Paris

 Stéphane Safin